-This colorful fruity bruschetta recipe is quick to make, delicious and a perfect way to celebrate all your summertime favorites.
+This colorful Berry Melon Bruschetta recipe is quick to make, delicious and a perfect way to celebrate all your summertime favorites.
 Serve over sliced and toasted whole wheat baguette or as a salsa with tortilla chips.

 Nutrition Tip: Pack watermelon in the cooler for your next beach day!
 As the name implies, this fruit is about 92% water and is therefore a delicious hydration option for days in hot weather.